fatalwithin/Coursera-Cloud-Architecture-with-Google-Cloud/07 - Preparing for the Professional Cloud Architect Exam.md

 To push to production on demand, we needed to analyze the development process.
 We figured out that a single source repo made the most sense for the whole team.
 We decided to go with git-flow as a branching model instead of other kinds of development.
 We automated the build process, but also we made sure that the builds were self testing using salt test coverage.
 And we measure the build process to make sure that it was rapid.
-We also automated the deployment of the solution software, couple of these automation with monitoring login and alerting.
+We also automated the deployment of the solution software, couple of these automation with monitoring, logging and alerting.
 And you get a nice build and deploy system that can be headed off to a team.
 But that doesn't solve the entire problem.
 The system has to be used and this team was not going to be accustomed to using the development paradigm we've implemented.
 So we also needed to do was to enhance their processes.
 This primarily had to do with how test and development work together.
 In the new paradigm, they would start writing the testing along with development.
 The new way was to push reproduction off and then push early, and as soon as something would break, fix it.
 This meant a new team culture, one of accountability and transparency where all the stakeholders could participate in identifying and resolving a problem.
 And that meant change management and leadership buy-end was necessary for the technical solution to be successful

 And this is how we implemented that technical requirement.
-Cloud Source Repositories for hosting of repositories.
+- Cloud Source Repositories for hosting of repositories.
-Container Builder that builds the Docker container images.
+- Container Builder that builds the Docker container images.
-Container Registry that hosts these container images.
+- Container Registry that hosts these container images.
-Google Kubernetes Engine, +Helm for running and managing.
+- Google Kubernetes Engine, +Helm for running and managing.
-And Spinnaker for CDP for continuous delivery.
+- And Spinnaker for CDP for continuous delivery.
-Cloud Load Balancing, Stackdriver, Cloud IAM, and Service Accounts and manageability constructs for proper visibility.
+- Cloud Load Balancing, Stackdriver, Cloud IAM, and Service Accounts and manageability constructs for proper visibility.

 **Case 04: Technical and Business Processes**